ubernostrum/django-registration/docs/custom-user.rst

-``django-registration``, there is some accommodation for custom user models. :ref:`The two-step model workflow <model-workflow>` uses a model with a ``OneToOneField`` to the user model, and uses the recommended practice of referring to it via the ``settings.AUTH_USER_MODEL`` setting.
+``django-registration``, there is some accommodation for custom user models. :ref:`The two-step model workflow <model-workflow>` uses a model with a ``OneToOneField`` to the user model, and uses the recommended practice of referring to it via the ``AUTH_USER_MODEL`` setting.
 All built-in workflows also avoid importing or directly referring to Django's default user model, instead using the ``get_user_model()`` helper provided in ``django.contrib.auth`` to obtain a reference to whatever model has been specified to represent users.

 However, all of these workflows do make some assumptions about the structure of your user model.